BlackButterfli/group6_project/README.md

 ### Step 5: Install EDirect

-  To install the EDirect software, open a terminal window and execute one of the following two commands:
+  To install the EDirect software, open terminal and type one of the following:

   sh -c "$(curl -fsSL https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh)"

   sh -c "$(wget -q https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh -O -)"

   Please allow 20 minutes for it to donwload.
-This will download a number of scripts and several precompiled programs into an "edirect" folder in the user's home directory.
-  It may then print an additional command for updating the PATH environment variable in the user's configuration file.
+  It may then print an additional command asking for PATH environment variable in the user's configuration file.
 The editing instructions will look something like:

   echo "export PATH=\$HOME/edirect:\$PATH" >> $HOME/.bash_profile

+  If so, press Enter.

-  You should get a message similar to: "Entrez Direct has been successfully downloaded and installed."
+  Now you should get a message similar to: "Entrez Direct has been successfully downloaded and installed."

 ### Step 6: Move EDirect To Program File